Maria Teresa Moran Guerrero

 Teresa was born and raised in Morenci, later graduated from Morenci High School in 1968 and married her husband of 50 years.

-Teresa devoted her life to her husband, Manuel Guerrero Jr., and her five children, Veronica Babb (Ray Babb), Manuel M. Guerrero III (Rosalinda Guerrero), Elsa Robinson (Jason Robinson), Mario Guerrero and Miguel Guerrero; 15 grandchildren and three great-grandchildren.
+Teresa devoted her life to her husband, Manuel Guerrero Jr.; her five children, Veronica Babb (Ray Babb), Manuel M Guerrero III (Rosalinda Guerrero), Elsa Robinson (Jason Robinson), Mario Guerrero and Miguel Guerrero; 15 grandchildren and three great-grandchildren.

 A Mass of Christian burial for Mrs. Guerrero was celebrated Friday morning, Aug.
 30, 2019, at the Holy Cross Catholic Church in Morenci by Rev. Nathaniel Mma.
 Committal followed in the Sacred Heart Cemetery.